doviedob/CardioAR3D/README.md

 - Better understanding of the anatomy of each individual's heart.
 - More accurate procedure planning.
 - Better outcomes for patients who have undergone heart surgery.

+## Document

+The complete formal document of the development of this academic internship project is available in the public repository of the University of Antioquia.